Home Corporate Hackathon Guide Measuring Hackathon Success

 Validation traction

-If the validation conversion is low, the conversation isn't about the next hackathon — it's about whether the innovation function has the capacity to handle hackathon outputs at all.
+This is the first checkpoint where the hackathon's connection to the real innovation pipeline becomes visible.
+If the validation conversion is low, the conversation is not about the next hackathon — it is about whether the innovation function has the capacity to handle hackathon outputs.

 +12–18 months